rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ### `Alternative` typeclass

 `Alternaive` `(<|>)` is very convenient tool often used with parsers.
 It can be dangerous on its own merit.
-It can suppress error information in questionable ways if overused.  `Alternative` could be a topic of a future (infrequent) post.
+It can suppress error information in questionable ways if overused.

 There is currently no `Alternative` instance for `Either err` but there is one for `Maybe`.
 This creates temptation to `unExplain` the `err` ...